 Posting a Position

-When deciding to post an open position on the applicant tracking system it is important to not miss any steps.
-Here you will find all the necessary information on how to successfully post a position on the Texas Tech Careers website.
+When deciding to post an open position it is important not to miss any steps.
+Here you will find all the necessary information on how to successfully create a position for recruitment on the Texas Tech Careers website.
 More...

-- Texas Tech Careers: Advertising on Texas Tech Careers is automatic.
+- Work at Texas Tech: Advertising on Texas Tech Careers is automatic.

 - Newspapers: Although the dynamics in newspaper advertising is changing, advertising in local papers can be an option.